jli05/jli05.github.io/_posts/2025-05-27-Plan9-history.md

 layout: post
 ---

 [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs) is a computer operating system intended as successor to Unix.
-The last edition the 4th was released in 2002, after which various forks continued.
+The last edition the 4th was released in 2002, after which various forks survived on.

 ![Plan 9 chronology](/assets/2025-05-Plan9/Plan9-chrono.pdf)